 Steering should be responsive with no vibration or 'free play'.

 Brakes should give confidence and stop the car in a straight line.

 Can you engage all gears smoothly without crunching?

 If the clutch doesn't start 'biting' until the pedal has nearly reached the top, the clutch could be worn and may need to be changed.

 For more information on what to look for during and after the test drive, see our DIY inspection.

 If you're buying a family car then take your children with you – it's better to hear their objections before you buy, rather than every time you take them out.

-Electric cars such as the i-MiEV, iOn, C-Zero and LEAF are starting to appear in dealer showrooms now but should you approach test driving a new electric car any differently
+Electric cars are a common sight in dealer showrooms now but should you approach test driving a new electric car any differently?

 There are two aspects that need special consideration – range and charging time.